ssotoa70/vast-ecosystem-capacity-dashboard/README.md

 Built for the scenario where a single user has access to several VAST clusters, belongs to different tenants in each, and needs to see their aggregate storage footprint alongside per-view breakdowns.

+Note: Grafana 12 has a rendering incompatibility with schema version 39 dashboards.
+The importable JSON works on Grafana 10.x-11.x.

 ![Dashboard Screenshot](docs/dashboard-screenshot-2.png)

 ## What It Shows